plinder-org/plinder/docs/examples/mlsb_challenge.md

 **Detailed Instructions Release:** September 24th, 2024, at the [training workshop](https://unibas.zoom.us/meeting/register/u5EkcOusrzsiHtLDImocB5PM0RLK9vC-g-kW#/registration).<br>
 **Leaderboard Opens:** October 9th, 2024 (following acceptance notifications for MLSB).<br>
 **Leaderboard Closes:** November 9th, 2024.<br>
-**Winner Notification:** Wednesday, November 27th, 2024, approximately 2-3 weeks before the workshop (before Thanksgiving).<br>
+**Winner Notification:** Wednesday, November 27th, 2024.<br>
 **MLSB Workshop:** December 14-15th, 2024.<br>

 (mlsb-rules-target)=

 ## Rules for valid model training

-- Participants MUST use the provided train and validation sets from PINDER or PLINDER; no external data augmentation is allowed.
+- Participants **MUST** use the sequences and SMILES in the provided train and validation sets from PINDER or PLINDER.
+In order to ensure no leakage, external data augmentation is not allowed.
+- If starting structures/conformations need to be generated for the model, then this can only be done from the training and validation sequences and SMILES.
+Note that this is only the case for train & validation - no external folding methods or starting structures are allowed for the test set under any circumstance!.
+Only the predicted structures/conformers themselves may be used in this way, the embeddings or models used to generate such predictions may not.
+E.g. it is not valid to “distill” a method that was not trained on PLINDER/PINDER
 - The PINDER and PLINDER datasets should be used independently; combining the sets is considered augmentation and is not allowed.
-- For inference, only the canonical sequences and structures in the evaluation sets may be used; no alternate templates or sequences are permitted.
-Inputs will be as follows:
+- For inference, only the inputs provided in the evaluation sets may be used: canonical sequences, structures and MSAs; no alternate templates or sequences are permitted.
+The inputs that will be used by assessors for each challenge track is as follows:
-  - PLINDER: `(SMILES, monomer protein structure, monomer FASTA)`
+  - PLINDER: (SMILES, monomer protein structure, monomer FASTA, monomer MSA)
-  - PINDER: `(monomer protein structure 1, monomer protein structure 2, FASTA 1, FASTA 2)`
+  - PINDER: (monomer protein structure 1, monomer protein structure 2, FASTA 1, FASTA 2, MSA 1, MSA 2)
 - Model selection must be performed exclusively on the validation set designed for this purpose within the PINDER and PLINDER datasets.
-- Methods relying on any model derivatives or embeddings trained on structures outside the PINDER/PLINDER training set are not permitted (e.g., ESM2, MSA: ✅; ESM3/ESMFold/SAProt: ❌).
+- Methods relying on any model derivatives or embeddings trained on structures outside the PINDER/PLINDER training set are not permitted (e.g., ESM2, MSA: ✅; ESM3/ESMFold/SAProt/UniMol: ❌).
 - For instruction on how to load training and validation data, check the links below:
   - [PLINDER](#mlsb-notebook-target)
   - [PINDER](https://pinder-org.github.io/pinder/pinder-mlsb.html#accessing-and-loading-data-for-training)